EmoCtrl: Controllable Emotional Image Content Generation: Experiments

 We present qualitative comparisons in Fig.~\ref{fig:sota}.
 Foundation models (SD, SDXL, and PixArt-$\alpha$) exhibit limited emotional understanding: they can depict the given content but often lack affective awareness, sometimes leading to distorted or emotionless results.
 Personalized generation methods (TI and DB) tend to learn abstract emotions as styles, resulting in rigid or repetitive visual patterns.
 Language model-based methods (LLM4GEN and OmniGen2) incorporate partial emotional cues through semantic expansion but frequently produce ambiguous or semantically inconsistent results, failing to effectively combine emotion and content cues.
 Among emotion-related methods, EmoGen often generates images with unclear semantics and overfitted textures, while EmotiCrafter applies vintage-like filters that blur fine details.
 In contrast, EmoCtrl consistently produces images that are both emotion-expressive and content-faithful.
 Benefiting from textual and visual emotion enhancement, our results are semantically explicit and perceptually expressive.

 \paragraph{Quantitative Comparisons}

 As shown in Table~\ref{tab:table1}, EmoCtrl achieves the best overall performance across most metrics.
-Specifically, it obtains the highest Emo-A score (61.68\%), indicating its strong capability to generate emotional elements aligned with the target emotion.
+Specifically, it obtains the highest Emo-A (64.64\%), indicating its strong capability to generate emotional elements aligned with the target emotion.
 For CLIP-A, EmoCtrl achieves comparable results to text-to-image models, as the introduction of emotion-related cues may slightly affect strict content matching.
-Despite the dual-target challenge of C-EICG, EmoCtrl attains the highest EC-A (45.72\%), substantially outperforming the second-best method DB (24.86\%), highlighting its balanced performance on both emotion and content alignment.
-In terms of perceptual quality, our method achieves the top LPIPS score (0.722), showing enhanced visual diversity and realism.
-Regarding semantic consistency, Sem-C also reaches the highest value (0.662), consistent with the qualitative results in Fig.~\ref{fig:sota}.
+Despite the dual-target challenge of C-EICG, EmoCtrl attains the highest EC-A (50.99\%), substantially outperforming the second-best method DB (24.86\%), highlighting its balanced performance on both emotion and content alignment.
+In terms of perceptual quality, our method achieved a moderately high LPIPS score (0.699), demonstrating a certain degree of competitiveness.
+Regarding semantic consistency, Sem-C also reaches the highest value (0.673), consistent with the qualitative results in Fig.~\ref{fig:sota}.
 Overall, these quantitative results demonstrate that EmoCtrl effectively balances emotion expression and content fidelity, outperforming existing state-of-the-art methods in emotion-aware text-to-image generation.